-Why work for a boss when you can sell your design work directly to the public?
-Here are 15 great websites that make it easy for you.
+Why work for a boss when you can sell directly to the public?
+These websites make it easy.

 Whatever kind of design job you have, the time comes when you ask yourself: "why am I working for a boss when I could sell design work I've created directly to the public?"
 There are loads of ways to make money from your talents, and it's simpler than ever to sell design work online.